Melba Aros - Textile Artist

-I grew up in the south of Chile, with rainy weather, evergreen forests and a carefree lifestyle that helped me develop my deep connection to nature.
+I grew up in the south of Chile, with rainy weather, evergreen forests, and a carefree lifestyle that helped me develop my deep connection to nature.

 I learned about fashion and textiles through the most alternative ways.
-First, by watching my older sister, then by reading books, working in a second-hand clothing factory, interning with a tailor... even traveling the world for more than 3 years.
+First, by watching my older sister sew, then studying fashion books, working in a second-hand clothing factory, interning with a tailor... even traveling the world for more than 3 years.
 During that time, I immersed myself in different cultures and communities, documenting different textile expressions.

 Since then I haven't stopped learning, experimenting this wonderful art of natural colours.